Beetles

 Color: Slate gray to black

-Shape: Oval-shaped body with a short and thick snout, long and elbowed antennae, and 6 legs
+Shape: Oval-shaped body with a short and thick snout, bumpy elytra, bent antennae, and 6 legs

-Body: Large, bumpy thorax and abdomen speckled with many small pits and patches of short, pale-colored hairs; its elytra (hardened forewings) are fused together and cannot fly
+• Large, bumpy thorax and abdomen covered in small pits and speckled with patches of short, pale-colored hairs